-This package includes a 10-night stay in cabin #10, registration for Pigment & Place, and some meals as listed in the workshop description below.
+This package includes a 10-night stay in cabin #10, registration for Pigment + Place: Deep Space and Time, and some meals as listed in the workshop description below.

 Choose “single” for one workshop registration and single cabin occupancy.